Contact Us 855-RIA-PLAN (855-742-7526)

 -8.2

-We previously recommended that investors should remain underweight small/mid-capitalization stocks, as well as with International and Emerging Markets; we continue to recommend remaining underweight in those areas.
-However, if you choose to remain predominately weighted in US Large Cap (S&P 500) markets, that is fine as money flows, due to passive investing, will continue to keep those stocks elevated.
+For now, continue to remain predominately weighted in US Large Cap (S&P 500) markets.
+Money flows, due to passive investing, will continue to keep those stocks elevated.

 Model Performance